dcbaker/cython/docs/src/userguide/parallelism.rst

 Using Parallelism
 **********************************

-Cython supports native parallelism through the :py:mod:`cython.parallel` module.
+Cython0 supports native parallelism through the :py:mod:`cython0.parallel` module.
 To use this kind of parallelism, the GIL must be released (see :ref:`Releasing the GIL <nogil>`).
 It currently supports OpenMP, but later on more backends might be supported.